Vaping While Pregnant: Is It Safe?

 But we can share some tips on how to get through the challenge of quitting.
 Here’s what you can try:

 • Ideally, quit before you’re pregnant.
-Pregnancy can be stressful—and adding “quit vaping/smoking” to your to-do list can add extra strain.
+Pregnancy can be stressful — and adding “quit vaping/smoking” to your to-do list can add extra strain.
 Set a deadline for quitting before you get pregnant if you’re planning on TTC.

-• Know that every little counts.
+• Know that every little bit counts.
 Quitting nicotine is hard.
 But every cigarette you can skip is an achievement.
 Try not to beat yourself up if you relapse, but reward yourself for keeping going.

 • Lean on your support network.
 Partners, friends, family, or the community at Peanut.
 Being in (smoke-free) social environments can help take your mind off things and remind you why you’re quitting.